gradle/gradle/design-docs/done/component-metadata.md

 * Use a "latest" version selector with a status that is not contained in the module's status scheme.
 A meaningful error should occur.
 * Publish a module version with a status that is not contained in the module's status scheme.
 A meaningful error should occur.
 * If a module version's descriptor does not declare a status, its status defaults to the least mature status for the module's status scheme.
 (Matches Ivy's behavior.)
-    * Verify that the status exposed in meta-data tracks changes in the status scheme.
+    * Verify that the status exposed in metadata tracks changes in the status scheme.
 * If a module version has no descriptor, its status defaults to the least mature status for the module's status scheme.
-    * Verify that the status exposed in meta-data tracks changes in the status scheme.
+    * Verify that the status exposed in metadata tracks changes in the status scheme.
 * Override the status of a module in the build script, and verify that it affects "latest" resolution in the expected way.
 * Verify that the original metadata is cached, not the mutated metadata:
     * Publish 2 versions of a module to an HTTP repository
-    * Use a meta-data rule to set the statuses of each version so that version 1 is selected.
+    * Use a metadata rule to set the statuses of each version so that version 1 is selected.
-    * Change the meta-data rule so that version 2 is selected instead.
+    * Change the metadata rule so that version 2 is selected instead.

 ## Declare a module as "changing" via rule